oracle-livelabs/developer/dev-rel-rag-to-agents/quiz/quiz.md

 - It moves data into a separate vector database for faster retrieval
 - It asks the LLM to generate SQL without constraints
 - It replaces the need for asset metadata
-* It combines relational, JSON, graph, and vector evidence in one Oracle-backed SQL call
+* It combines relational, JSON, graph, and vector evidence in one SQL call
 > The unified query shows how Oracle AI Database can provide rich incident context without, CDC, synchronization, ETL, or separate data stores.

 Q: What role does LangGraph play in the lab?
-- It creates the original PRISM seed data
+- It makes the code look like an Instagram influencer
 - It replaces Ollama as the LLM runtime
 * It implements the agent reasoning loop where the model can answer or request allowed tool calls
 - It converts markdown quiz blocks into notebook cells